markbucko12341/PRS-POLICEREFILL/readme.md

 ## PRS#4932 - PRS#4932 ##

-## bucko edit .. added ammo refill  so you dont have to keep getting new gun you can now just get ammo
+## BUCKO EDIT.. added ammo refill  so you dont have to keep getting new gun you can now just get ammo

  too add more ammo go to  server >  line75###